Level19Thug/Level19Thug/README.md

 # 👾 Welcome to My Git
 Hi!
-I'm NotTacos, a man interested in reverese engineering and Computer Science.
+I'm NotTacs, a man interested in reverese engineering and Computer Science.

 ## 🛠️ Skills & Technologies
 Here are some of the tools and technologies I work with:

-**Languages**: C, C++, Python, JavaScript, TypeScript **Reverse Engineering**: IDA Pro, x64dbg
+**Languages**: C, C++, Fuck Python, JavaScript, TypeScript **Reverse Engineering**: IDA Pro, x64dbg
 **Other Tools**: Git, Docker, Virtualization (VMWare, VirtualBox)